Bienvenue à New York, Le Coucou

 For those of you following my blog, you’ll remember that last week Veronica’s Grave won a silver medal for memoir in an international competition, with entries coming from more than a dozen countries.
 Thinking such good news called for a celebration, we headed for one of the hottest destinations in town, Le Coucou on Lafayette Street, sharing as it does the corner at Howard Street with the new Eleven Howard hotel.

-Tables are well-spaced, giving the feeling of cozy, not crowded or cramped.
-All of which means that the sound level is comfortable, and there’s no need to raise your voice to be heard by your companions.
-Even talking to our delightful neighbors, Amy and Jonathan, who had come down from the Upper West Side to celebrate their 24th anniversary, was a pleasure.
-(The above photo was taken earlier in the day, between meals.)
+Tables are well-spaced, giving a feeling of elegance and not crowded or cramped.
+Which means that the sound level is comfortable, and there’s no need to raise your voice to be heard by your companions.
+Even talking to our delightful neighbors, Amy and Jonathan, who had come from the Upper West Side to celebrate their 24th anniversary, was a pleasure.

-Immediately apparent was the warmth of the staff –- from the maître d'hôtel, the affable Michael Cecchi who came by to say hello, to the server who, when asked the name of a wine offered to write it down on a card.
+Immediately apparent was the warmth of the staff—from the maître d'hôtel, the affable Michael Cecchi who came by to say hello, to the server who, when asked the name of a wine offered to write it down on a card.
+Mais oui!

 As for the wines, we started with a Clos de la Meslerie Vouvray 2011, a delicious medium-bodied white, the color of hay and 100% chenin blanc.
-A great favorite.
-And we followed with a Dom Chatenoy Rosé Meneton-Salon 2015, from a village twenty minutes southwest of Sancerre in the Loire – a blend of Sauvignon Blanc and Pinot Noir.
-If clean and elegant, it was not quite as fruit-forward as I like my rosés.
-But then, again, we are talking Sancerre.
+A new favorite.
+And we followed that with a Dom Chatenoy Rosé Meneton-Salon 2015, from a village 20 minutes southwest of Sancerre in the Loire–a blend of Sauvignon Blanc and Pinot Noir.
+If clean and elegant, it was not quite as fruit-forward as I like my rosés, but then, again, we are talking Sancerre.
 In the gallery below, as it moves to the right, you will see the maître d'hôtel, the delightful Michael Cecchi.
 And isn't that duck with figs absolutely perfect?